Selective Prediction Guide#

 Self-Adaptive Training (SAT)#

-Best for: Training models for selective prediction
+Best for: Improving calibration during training for better selective prediction

 from incerto.sp import SelfAdaptiveTraining

-model_with_selection = SelfAdaptiveTraining(
+sat = SelfAdaptiveTraining(

 )